Nash–Sutcliffe model efficiency coefficient

-Note that NSE=1 corresponds to NNSE=1, NSE=0 corresponds to NNSE=0.5, and NSE=-∞ corresponds to NNSE=0.
+Note that NSE = 1 corresponds to NNSE = 1, NSE = 0 corresponds to NNSE = 0.5, and NSE = −∞ corresponds to NNSE = 0.
 This convenient re-scaling of the NSE allows for easier interpretation, and use of the NSE measure in parameter estimation schemes used in model calibration.

 The NSE coefficient is sensitive to extreme values and might yield sub-optimal results when the dataset contains large outliers.
 To address this a modified version of NSE has been suggested where the sums of squares in the numerator and denominator of NSE are raised to 1 instead of 2 and the resulting modified NSE values compared to the original NSE values to assess the potential effect of extreme values.
 Importantly, this modification relies on the absolute value in lieu of the square power:

+Many scientists apply a logarithmic transformation to the observed and simulated data prior to calculating the NSE, and this is referred to as the LNSE.
+This is helpful when the emphasis is on simulating low flows, as it increases the relative weight of small observations.
+Note that the log-transform should not be used with the related Kling–Gupta efficiency (KGE), as the results will depend on the units and not be meaningful.

 A test significance for NSE to assess its robustness has been proposed whereby the model can be objectively accepted or rejected based on the probability value of obtaining NSE greater than some subjective threshold.

 Nash–Sutcliffe efficiency can be used to quantitatively describe the accuracy of model outputs other than discharge.
 This indicator can be used to describe the predictive accuracy of other models as long as there is observed data to compare the model results to.
 For example, Nash–Sutcliffe efficiency has been reported in scientific literature for model simulations of discharge; water quality constituents such as sediment, nitrogen, and phosphorus loading.
 Other applications are the use of Nash–Sutcliffe coefficients to optimize parameter values of geophysical models, such as models to simulate the coupling between isotope behavior and soil evolution.